-Add music to an image using FFmpeg
+Add Music to an Image using FFmpeg and Editframe (Updated)

 Video content tends to perform very well on social networks and possesses more potential to go viral than static images and text.
 Producing original video content at scale can be very labor-intensive and time consuming, however.
 Fortunately, by adding music or another soundtrack to an image, you can effectively turn a photo into a video, and reap all of the benefits that a steady stream of video content affords without having to create these assets from scratch.